 Secretary, Board of Directors

 George joined BlackFem to work to empower the socially marginalized and to breakdown economic barriers for women of color.
 George holds a JD from Columbia Law School, where he served as a multi-year board member of the Black Law Students Association.
 George brings his past experience running non-profits, having served as the president of three 501(c)(3) nonprofits.
 George has helped to raise tens of thousands of dollars for both the Columbia Public Interest Law Foundation and Cranbrook Schools.
 George graduated from Amherst College with a bachelor's degree in economics and has worked at the Federal Reserve Board of Governors, the Federal Reserve Bank of Chicago, and the Securities and Exchange Commission.
-George is a corporate associate at the law firm Wachtell, Lipton, Rosen & Katz where he focuses on mergers and acquisitions and corporate governance matters.
+George is a corporate associate at the law firm Wachtell, Lipton, Rosen & Katz where he focuses on mergers and acquisitions, capital markets and corporate governance matters.
 Mr. Tepe also serves on the Board of Governors of Cranbrook Schools.

 Member, board of directors